 There are several How-To Guides that use grid views to display records.

 - Show records connected to the logged-in user.

 - Show records connected to the logged-in user's company or other groups.

-- Track customer orders in a table in an Orders App.
+- Track customer orders in a grid in an Orders App.